kingluo/myresume/README.md

 * Sharding (supports perpared statement)
 * Data re-balancing among Nodes
 * Configuration and Metadata stored on zookeeper, could be changed on runtime

-### GoKv

-*2017-2018 KuGou Music*

-*written in golang*

-* Use rocksdb as backend, with lrucache to avoid CAS overhead and improve read efficiency
-* Use zookeeper to store meta data, instead of gossip
-* Use manual sharding, in redis slots, so that we could define replica groups and expand the cluster capacity in flexible way
-* Provides restful http 1.1 API
-* Use grpc as node communication
-* Support multi-datacenter
-* Support list, map, set

 ### Distributed Object store